derejehinsermu/derejehinsermu/README.md

 # Hi there! 👋 <br/>

 I'm Dereje Hinsermu.
-I'm Machine Learning Engineer with a passion for Natural Language Processing (NLP).
+I'm Machine Learning Engineer,Computer vision and Robotics with a passion for Natural Language Processing (NLP).
 My experience covers a range of programming languages and tools, including Python, C++, C and TensorFlow,Keras,Django.